exoscale/stelling/fxcert-reloader/README.md

 # CertReloader Module

-This module provides facilities for reloading TLS certificates when they change on disk.
+This module provides facilities for automatically reloading TLS certificates.

 It will generally not be used directly, but through other stelling modules such as the grpc server and clients.